LuKi1406/CamMicTrack/README.md

 # CamMicTrack
-Poweshell event tracker and alert pop up
+Poweshell event tracker and alert pop up.
+Replace ID with process ID, example to get camera process you need to type Get-Process WebCam